eugeneglova/simplified-traffic-simulation/readme.md

 Initial vehicle positions are 0, 12, 20, 24 The simulation runs until
 all vehicles pass through the traffic lights.

-Spend no more than 1 to 2 hours creating a solution to display this simulation.
-Your solution should:
+## Solution

-- be written using PHP
+- written using pure JavaScript
 - function as expected without any defects
 - make good use of OO design principles
-- represent the type of code that you would produce if we hired you
+- represent the type of code that you would produce